Tips on how to prevent a flat tire

 If the tire is overinflated, you may see the treads are deeper towards the edges.
 Conversely, your tires may be underinflated if the middle of the tire is deeper.

 Make sure the treads overall are in good condition.
 A tread wear tool may be helpful to quickly measure how much life a tire has left.
-If you don’t have a treat wear tool, you can also use the penny test.
+If you don’t have a tread wear tool, you can also use the penny test.
 Take a penny and place it in the tire tread groove, head-side down.
 Ideally, part of Lincoln’s head will be covered.
 If Lincoln’s entire head is showing, it may be time to start thinking about a new tire.

 While you’re at it, clean out foreign objects like glass and stones from the treads.
 These can lead to uneven wear and to tire issues down the road.